-The International School of Ahafo is a small co-educational day school, which was set up for the sole purpose of educating the children of management-level employees at the nearby gold mine,run by Newmont Ghana Gold Ltd. In order for Newmont to recruit and employ experienced expatriate and national managers on contracts that would enable them to live with their families, a school was necessary.
-This was due to the remoteness of the Ahafo Plant site and the dearth of quality education available in the area.
-The school operated successfully for some time thereafter, with the support of International School Services (ISS), an American company which helps in the establishment and management of schools.
-The school grew to be successful enough to achieve accreditation from the Middle States Association of Colleges and Schools (USA),which was to run from 1st May 2012 until 1st May 2019.
+In order for Newmont to recruit and retain experienced senior managers who live in MKV with their families, a school was deemed necessary.
+This is due to the remoteness of the Ahafo Plant site and the dearth of quality education available in the area.
+The education of Newmont managers’ children started as a small-scale home-schooling exercise, which saw a small number of children being tutored in one of the bungalows on MKV.
+As this number gradually increased, a purpose-built school was constructed and was formally opened in April 2008 with 27 students; by the end of 2008, this number had grown to 60 students and approximately 11 teachers and assistants.
+The school operated successfully for some time.
+Thereafter, with the support of International School Services (ISS), an American company which helps in the establishment and management of schools, the school grew to be successful enough to achieve accreditation from the Middle States Association of Colleges and Schools, USA.

-Due to the above reasons, Newmont wished to divest itself of the school in 2014 and considered closing it down.
-However, a small group of Ghanaian parents, with children already at the school, made the decision to take it over in order to keep it open.
-Newmont agreed to continue funding the school on condition that, after a three-year period, the school should be financially independent and Newmont would withdraw all monetary support.
+In 2014, Newmont wished to divest itself of the school and considered closing it down because the school was no longer viable to its operations.
+However, a small group of parents, with children at the school, decided to take it over in order to keep it open.
+Newmont agreed to continue funding the school on condition that, after a three-year period, the school would be financially independent and Newmont would withdraw all monetary support.

-To this end, the school was re-established in January 2015 as a non-Newmont school, operating with a typical three-term year, a completely new staff, curriculum, leadership and management.
-The aim was to become financially independent within three years and this was to be done by opening up to the local community, under the oversight of a Board of Parent Governors.
-The current Principal and Business Manager were recruited to take on the project and work with the Board Chair, Mr. Joshua Mortoti, ,in order to take the school forward as an independent entity.
-A comprehensive business plan was drawn up by Board members and presented to Newmont.
+To this end, the school was re-established in January 2015 as a non-Newmont school, operating with a typical three-term year, new staff, curriculum, leadership and management.
+The aim was to become financially independent within three years and this was to be done by opening up to the local community, under the oversight of a group of parents.
+A Head of School and a Business Manager were recruited to take on the project and to work with the parents in order to take the school forward as an independent entity.
+A comprehensive business plan was drawn up by the parents and presented to Newmont.
 Meanwhile, marketing materials were prepared in order to inform the community about the ‘new’ school.
-The Business Manager researched the fee structures of similar schools in Ghana,in order to set the fees that would be needed to cover the costs of the school, in the hopes that after three years, the school could be financially independent.
+The Business Manager researched the fee structures of similar schools in Ghana. in order to set the fees that would be needed to cover the costs of the school, in the hope that after three years, the school could become financially independent.